fmhoward/PreservedSiteCV/README.md

 Crossfold 3: A - 54 B - 250  Sites: ['Site 3', 'Site 6', 'Site 12', 'Site 16', 'Site 17', 'Site 24', 'Site 27', 'Site 29', 'Site 31', 'Site 33', 'Site 35', 'Site 37']
 ```

+<b>Note:</b> <a href="https://www.ibm.com/support/pages/note-reproducibility-cplex-runs">due to the nature of how CPLEX arrives at solutions</a>, slightly different results are expected on different hardware than what is specified above.
+Unfortunately, testing suggested CPLEX reproducibility parameters such as feasibility tolerance, optimilty tolernace, and Markowitz tolerance still does not ensure identical results on different hardware.
+Additionally, CPLEX will continue to search for solutions until either it arrives at an optimal solution or a pre-specified time limit is exhausted.
+This can be set with the timelimit parameter of the generate function above.
+While in our tests, optimal solutions were achieved in <1 second, it is possible for example code to run for up to 100s by default searching for optimal solutions, depending on the specific hardware used.

 ## Reproduction
 To recreate our cross validation setup for <a href="https://www.biorxiv.org/content/10.1101/2020.12.03.410845v2">our work describing batch effect in TCGA</a>, clinical annotations should be downloaded from https://www.cbioportal.org/ for TCGA datasets for the six cancers of interest.
 Immune subtype annotations were obtained from the work of <a href="https://pubmed.ncbi.nlm.nih.gov/29628290/">Thorsson et al</a>, and genomic ancestry annotations were obtained from <a href="https://www.cell.com/cancer-cell/pdfExtended/S1535-6108(20)30211-7">Carrot-Zhang et al</a>.
 The CSV files with annotations from cbioportal can then be loaded into a dataframe as per the above example to generate 3 groups of sites for preserved site cross validation.